getodk/docs/docs/central-api-form-management.rst

 To download a single file, use this endpoint.
 The appropriate ``Content-Disposition``\  (attachment with a filename) and ``Content-Type``\  (based on the type supplied at upload time) will be given.

+This endpoint supports ``ETag``\ , which can be used to avoid downloading the same content more than once.
+When an API consumer calls this endpoint, it returns a value in ``ETag``\  header, you can pass this value in the header ``If-None-Match``\  of subsequent requests.
+If the file has not been changed since the previous request, you will receive ``304 Not Modified``\  response otherwise you'll get the latest file.

 .. dropdown:: Request

   **Parameters**